-We have 45 mbps service and most all of our area now enjoys service at no less than 25mbps, which is a triple-fold improvement over the performance of our router.
+We have 90 mbps service and most all of our area now enjoys service at no less than 45mbps, which is a triple-fold improvement over the performance of our router.
 Moreover, all of the “dead spots” are gone.
 Plume also doesn’t have as many advanced networking features as Orbi does, but many people don’t need those.
 Setup was fairly easy but not trouble-free.
 We put a pod in three locations and they synched over a period of about 24 hours.
 The improvement in coverage was noticeable immediately and improved further over the following weeks.

+Then there’s always Google.
 Google Wifi is an extensible mesh-networking kit with an intuitive app.
 Google WiFi uses built in software, called Network Assist technology, that works behind the scenes to deliver the best possible WiFi connection.
 When you’re walking around the house, Network Assist seamlessly transitions your device to the closest WiFi point for faster connection.
 It also automatically connects your device to the fastest available band based on your location.
 Two Wifi disks are supposed to be able to cover over 3000 sq. feet and, indeed, they did.
 Very capably.
 Two disks costs about $250 but they’ve been going on sale and we found two of them for under $200 on eBay.
-A three-pack is currently available for about $250 at a number of online outlets.
+A three-pack is currently available for about $200 at a number of online outlets.

 The Google WiFi app makes setup very simple.
 Once you’ve downloaded the app, you’ll have to scan the QR code on the bottom of the WiFi point, which creates a secure connection between the device and your phone.
 Unfortunately, the WiFi system can only be set up and controlled via the Google WiFi mobile app.
 A Google account and a mobile device are required for setup and management.
 An added extra: Google offers some extra functionality in its app called Material Design “cards” that can assist with everything from device prioritization to managing home-automation devices.
 In our test, the mbps speeds were uniform throughout our location with no seeming drop-off in speed.
 Impressive.

 In short, you can get serious improvements in your wifi coverage without having to buy a new, more powerful router for under $200.
+At the moment, Orbi is impressing us the most, but all of them will likely be better than your conventional router.